gisabernardess/react-api/README.md

 <span class="pl-c"><span class="pl-c">#</span> The app will automatically reload if you change any of the source files.</span></pre>
 </div>
     <h2>:pencil:</a> License </h2>
     <p>This project is under the MIT license.
-See the LICENSE for more information.</p>
+See the <a href="https://github.com/gisabernardess/react-api/blob/master/LICENSE" rel="nofollow">LICENSE</a> for more information.</p>
     <hr>
     <p>Made with ♥ by Gisele Silva :wave: <a href="https://www.linkedin.com/in/gisabernardess/" rel="nofollow">Get in touch!</a></p>
   </article>